deartc/Verizon-Churn-rate-with-Google-Cloud/README.md

 Future steps:             1.
 Refine data.
 Possibly do more cleaning and analysis using SQL.
                           2. Use machine learning.
 Possibly  include Azure MachineLearning (ML) to determine train/predict models  (Started in May, 2022).
                           3. Determine marketing plan based on the analysis.
-(UX  marketing class and project started in May, 2022).
+(UX  marketing class and project started in Juky, 2022).